Zwift's virtual world (left) vs. TrainerRoad's workout interface (right).

 Through these channels, they’re very willing to answer any training- and app-related questions.
-My love of these amazing resources encourages me to continue supporting them and was a huge factor in pushing me to try TrainerRoad for myself.
+My love of these amazing resources encourages me to continue supporting them and was a huge factor in trying TrainerRoad for myself.
 TrainerRoad turned me from someone who hated structured training, who claimed I could never follow a training plan, into someone who happily obsessed over following my plan to a tee.

 Photos courtesy of TrainerRoad.

 So what do I choose now after several years of using Zwift and TrainerRoad?
 Well, this might seem like a cop-out, but I choose both.
-I see the benefits of each and can’t bring myself to discard one or the other.
+I see the benefits of each and I'm not ready to discard one or the other.

 One thing super-nerds like myself do is run Zwift and TrainerRoad at the same time.
-This requires an extra Bluetooth or ANT+ receiver, and it can occasionally cause some connectivity headaches.
+This requires an extra Bluetooth or ANT+ receiver.
 When the mood strikes me I connect TrainerRoad to my smart trainer so it can control resistance and Zwift to my bike’s power meter so I can ride through the virtual world while completing my TrainerRoad workout.
 If you can afford it and want the best of both worlds, this is the way to do it.

 If I were forced to pick one, right now I’d go with Zwift.
-Due to the global pandemic, I don’t have any target events to train for, and my life is too hectic to even think about a structured training plan.
 Zwift feels like less of a commitment.
-I hop in Zwift races whenever I feel like it and get my legs torn off.
-Plus, a lot of my co-workers are on it.
-As I get starved of human contact during quarantines, it’s nice to still ride and compete with others, even if only virtually.
+I hop in Zwift races whenever I feel like it.
+Plus, a lot of my co-workers are on it and it’s nice to keep riding and competing with others, even if only virtually.

-As the riding season approaches, I might change my answer to TrainerRoad.
-There are a few big races I’m dreaming about doing if they aren't canceled.
-If I do end up finding something to train for, I’ll switch to a TrainerRoad plan to set myself up for success.
+As the riding season approaches though, I might change my answer to TrainerRoad.
+There are a few big races I’m dreaming about doing and I rely on a TrainerRoad plan and Adaptive training to set myself up for success.